 From Austherm07 data the temperature at 5 Km depth is predicted to be between 168°C and 180°C in the Normanton area (Huston, D.L., 2010).
-It should be noted that the Austherm07 database may contain only one data point from within EPG 32 and no data points from either EPG 34 or EPG 36.
+It should be noted that the Austherm07 database may contain only one data point from within EPG 32.
 Extrapolation over a large area has taken place to calculate the predicted temperatures at depth, Figure 20.